bioinfweb/JPhyloIO/README.md

 We have several [tutorials](http://r.bioinfweb.info/JPIODemo) available that show how to use *JPhyloIO* for reading and writing phylogentic data step by step.
 Additionally the [general documentation](http://bioinfweb.info/JPhyloIO/Documentation) provides and overview and contains a detailed [JavaDoc](http://bioinfweb.info/JPhyloIO/Documentation/API/Latest/).

-If you have further questions, feel free to ask a question on our [ResearchGate project page](http://r.bioinfweb.info/RGJPhyloIO) or contact [@BenStoever](https://github.com/BenStoever) at stoever@bioinfweb.info.
+If you have further questions, feel free to ask one on our [ResearchGate project page](http://r.bioinfweb.info/RGJPhyloIO) or contact support@bioinfweb.info.

 ## Source code